polazarus/ocamlyices/README.markdown

     --enable-custom
     --disable-custom [DEFAULT]

-Build the Ocamlyices for custom bytecode compilation (see ocamlc manual for more information), rather than using a shared library.
-As a result, every program using such a version of ocamlyices will be compiled with the option `-custom`.
+Build the OCamlyices for custom bytecode compilation (see ocamlc manual for more information), rather than using a shared library.
+As a result, every program using such a version of OCamlyices will be compiled with the option `-custom`.

     --enable-partial-linking [DEFAULT]
     --disbable-partial-linking

-Partial linking is used so as the `ocamlyices.cma/.cmxa` does not depend on the camlidl library.
+Partial linking is used so as the `ocamlyices.cma/.cmxa` does not depend on the CamlIDL library.

 ### (Expert) About GMP